Quick answers: AC and furnace replacement cost

 HVAC accessories like indoor air quality products and smart thermostats can enhance your home’s comfort and the accessibility of your heating and cooling systems.
 These additional investments add to the total cost of your HVAC installation.

-Whole-House Humidifiers cost between $900 and $3,500 to install, depending on the size of your home.
+Whole-House Humidifiers cost between $1,300 and $3,300 to install, depending on the system you choose.

-Whole-House Air Purifiers cost between $600 and $3,000 to install, depending on the type of air purifier and size of the system.
+Fresh Air Intake Systems cost between $2,000 and $6,000 to install, depending on the type of system you choose.

 Like many other goods and services, your geographic location will also influence the price of installing a new heating and cooling system.